Barna-Molnar/close-protection-london/README.md

-# SafeGuardLondon - Professional Security Services Website
+# Professional Services Website Template

-A modern, responsive website for Adam Roszkop Security - professional security solutions in London.
+A modern, responsive template for professional service businesses.
+Fully configurable - customize colors, content, and branding for any industry.

 ## 🚀 Features

+- **Fully Configurable** - All content, colors, and branding in one config file
-- **Professional Design** - Clean, trustworthy interface for security services
+- **Professional Design** - Clean, trustworthy interface
 - **Responsive Layout** - Works perfectly on desktop, tablet, and mobile
 - **Dark/Light Theme** - Toggle between themes with system preference detection
 - **Direct Contact** - Click-to-call and click-to-email functionality